onlyann/jwt-sample/README.md

 dotnet run
 ```

-Now the application is running on port 5000.
+The application is running on port 5000.

 Verify that you get HTTP 401 without token:
 ```